quchen/articles/install_haskell_platform_manually.md

     ./configure --prefix=PREFIX --enable-shared --enable-profiling

 The `shared` and `profiling` parameters enable installation of shared Base libraries and ones for profiling purposes.
-The more important part is profiling, because otherwise Base doesn't support it, hence no program that depends on Base (i.e. any program you can possibly write) doesn't.
-The only economical solution is a reinstallation of all of Haskell with profiling enabled.
-I suggest avoiding that.
+The more important part is profiling, because you can't build any program with profiling which has a dependency not built with it.
+If you don't do this and have to profile at some point (more sooner than later, probably), then the only economical solution is a reinstallation everything with the option present this time.

 If you want a local installation, make sure to adjust the PREFIX to your likings (e.g. `/home/user/haskell-platform-VERSION`, default is `/usr/local`).
 Next, run

     make
     make install

 The make step will take its time, especially with profiling and shared enabled.
 I'm not sure multithreaded make is available, but you can just pass `-jX` and hope for a faster build just in case.
+(Again, you may need `sudo`.)